patzm/plex-music-rating-sync/README.md

 optional arguments:
-  -h, --help           show this help message and exit --dry                Does not apply any changes --log LOG            Sets the logging level
+  -h, --help           show this help message and exit --dry                Does not apply any changes --reverse            Reverses ratings synchronization from Plex to local player --log LOG            Sets the logging level
   --passwd PASSWD      The password for the plex user.
 NOT RECOMMENDED TO USE!
   --player PLAYER      Media player to synchronize with Plex [default is MediaMonkey]